-The project aims to bring together people of all ages, to reminisce, share and capture stories using objects from the museum’s collection and donations from participants.
+The project aimed to bring together people of all ages, to reminisce, share and capture stories using objects from the museum’s collection and donations from participants.

-A themed box featuring material from living memory acts as the centre piece for discussion at each session.
-Handling the objects helps to encourage discussion and reflection that in turn helps to bring people together.
+A themed box featuring material from living memory acted as the centre piece for discussion at each session.
+Handling the objects helped to encourage discussion and reflection that in turn helps to bring people together.

 Reminiscence, the idea on which the sessions are based, has proved to be a really powerful tool for bringing people together.
 Sharing memories is a lovely opportunity to meet new friends and share experiences.

 Volunteers and students then capture the stories told at the sessions to create an archive of living memory – a treasure trove of real, tangible history.

 The project welcomed visitors from all backgrounds and all ages, and actively encouraged discussion between generations.

 The sessions were held once a month in ten different locations and lasted for an hour.